"Our steps are strong, our steps are brave, our voices heard and not easily forgotten. Silver moonbeams lead our way."

 Her main subjects at Wits University included Classical Vocal studies (under a South African diva Dr.Emma Renzi), Piano (Waldo Malan) History of music (Dr.Mary Rorich), RTM or ‘teaching methods’ (Mr.Malcom Nay and Pauline Nossel) and Harmony and counterpoint (Mr Carl van Wyk, John Reid Coulter).
 Ziza was a dedicated student and had participated in annual Musical productions as well as concerts at and outside Wits.
 In 1994 she was given an ‘Award to the Wits music student that has shown the most dedication/development during the production’.
 Ziza also received a Certificate of first class for GM (‘General musicianship’).

-Today Ziza manages her time between teaching, composing music, as well as performing at various venues for private events and functions.
+Today Ziza manages her time between teaching, composing music, as well as performing at various venues.

 Ziza has performed with some of South Africa’s top Jazz musicians like Sydney Mnisi, Reza Khota, and Marcus Wyatt.